funguscolander/base16-windows-scheme/README.md

 # Base16 Windows Scheme
-The Windows colour schemes throughout the years, made for Chris Kempson's [base16](https://github.com/chriskempson/base16) theme building architecture.
+The Windows terminal colour schemes throughout the years, made for Chris Kempson's [base16](https://github.com/chriskempson/base16) theme building architecture.
 For the true Windows-emulating experience be sure to use the Consolas font with letter spacing set to -1 and unbolden your prompt!

 Windows NT provides the highest contrast of the generations, with Windows 95 suffering from low contrast blacks and Windows 10 suffering from low contrast literally everywhere else.
 The Windows 10 theme is not recommended and is only included for completeness.